NVIDIA/apex/docs/source/amp.rst

 .. autofunction:: scale_loss

+.. autofunction:: master_params

 Advanced use cases
 ------------------

-The new Amp API supports gradient accumulation across iterations, multiple backward passes per iteration, multiple models/optimizers, and forcing layers to a particular type.
+The new Amp API supports gradient accumulation across iterations, multiple backward passes per iteration, multiple models/optimizers, and custom/user-defined autograd functions.
+Gradient clipping and GANs also require special treatment, but this treatment does not need to change for different ``opt_level``\ s.
 Further details can be found here:

 .. toctree::
    :maxdepth: 1

    advanced

-Transition Guide for Old API Users
+Transition guide for old API users
 ----------------------------------

 We strongly encourage moving to the new Amp API, because it's more versatile, easier to use, and future proof.
 The original :class:`FP16_Optimizer` and the old "Amp" API are deprecated, and subject to removal at at any time.